chaosparrot/talon_hud/content/README.md

 actions.user.hud_add_log('command', 'This is a log message!')
 ```
 The following values can be added to hud_add_log
 - Type: What style we need to use to render the log.
-Currently supports 'event' for info styling, and 'command' for regular styling.
+  Currently supports 'command' for regular styling, 'success', 'warning' and 'error' for various validation messages, and 'event' for notices.
 - Message: The log message to display

 # Publishing icons to the status bar